kbdick/mental_rotation/README.md

 4. Add your files and commit your first changes to the remote before continuing to set up your project by typing *git add .*, *git commit -m "First commit"*, and then *git push origin master* to push your changes to the remote.
 5. You may want to add your Github credentials to the cache helper so you don't have to type them all the time. *git config --global credential.helper cache*

-## Create Angular Project
+## Create a New Angular Project
+If you didn't clone the project, you'll need to create a new Angular project and add dependencies.
+You can do so below.
+This project is built in Angular 7.

 1. Git may have created a separate project folder in your root for your project.
 You can either move these files to the root, or navigate there.
 2. Create a new project with *ng new mentalrotation*.
 Say Yes to routing, use SCSS as your stylesheet format.
 Don't use "-" in your project name.
 3. After the project installs, which may take some time, move your files to the root location again if you wish to do so.

-## Install and Setup Bootstrap & Font Awesome
+## Install and Setup Bootstrap & Font Awesome Dependencies

 1. Install Bootstrap with the node package manager, *npm install bootstrap font-awesome --save*.
 The save flag adds it to your package dependency list.